daob/automtmm/doc/goals-and-background.rst

     #.
 The lower the quality of a question, **the larger the amount of variation
        in that variable that has no interpretation**.
-This means that real differences between countries or across time will take larger sample sises to detect than would otherwise be the case.
-Since larger sample sises cost money, it follows that measurement error costs money.
+This means that real differences between countries or across time will take larger sample sizes to detect than would otherwise be the case.
+Since larger sample sizes cost money, it follows that measurement error costs money.

     #.
 Besides increasing the variance of variables users analyse, low quality
        questions will also have lower correlations with other variables.
 The